 - Who should attend the case conference?

-- Useful resources freely available to assist you with organising a case conference
+- What useful resources are freely available to assist you with organising a case conference?

 - Supporting people to die in their place of choice